TheOdinProject/curriculum/foundations/html_css/css_foundations/block_and_inline.md

 Neither `div` nor `span` adds meaning to the content the way semantic tags do, as they exist to give you flexible **building blocks**.
 The key difference is **how they behave in the layout**: `div` participates in the flow as a **block-level** element, while `span` behaves as an **inline** element.

 Once you understand that, choosing between them becomes simple!
-You can use `div` when you're grouping and positioning **bigger blocks of content**, and use `span` when **you're styling or scripting small pieces** inside a line.
+You can use `div` when you're grouping and positioning bigger blocks of content, and `span` when you're styling or scripting small pieces inside a line.

 ### Assignment